Honest Products

 Food Ingredients

-Every food product in our stores is screened against criteria based on feedback from shoppers like you and evaluated by our quality standards experts.
+Every food product in our stores is screened by our experts against our industry-leading quality standards.

-We don’t allow harmful artificial preservatives, colors, flavors, sweeteners, products of nanotechnology, or hundreds of other ingredients found in foods at other markets.
+We don’t allow harmful artificial preservatives, colors, flavors, sweeteners, or hundreds of other additives commonly found in many conventional and highly processed foods.

 PCC Food Ingredient Standard >